 Many sex teaching professionals have taken on the term “sex therapist.”
 The correct use of the term, in my opinion, refers specifically to psychologists, medical doctors, or psychiatrists who complete a sidebar of additional studies as a specialization.
-Their strongest suit is healing pathology surrounding sexual abuse issues, irrational psychological barriers to enjoying or having sex, psychological disorders, sex addiction, correcting low testosterone and other hormone issues, and marital therapy or couples therapy.
+Their strongest suit is healing pathology surrounding sexual abuse issues, irrational psychological barriers to enjoying or having sex, psychological disorders, sex addiction, correcting low testosterone and other hormone issues, and marital therapy.
 Their training in sexual pleasure-based skills is present to some degree, but not nearly as complete and specialized as mine.
 One piece of evidence I have for such a claim is for years, many therapists have handed out my mentor’s first book, Sex For One to their clients because Betty has a different strong suit from theirs.

 Human sexual and intimate interaction, that is both sophisticated and heartfelt, is in my view one of the best resources for sustaining and deepening a relationship.
 It starts by providing you and your partner/spouse with a renewable resource for healthy human touch and affection.
 Clients enjoy an increase in spontaneous mutual affection.
 Numerous studies have proven touch is vital to our health in addition to the health of our relationships.